Benefit information for landlords

 Read more about when Local Housing Allowance can be paid directly to the landlord in our Safeguards Policy (PDF, 200KB).
 You can contact us for more information about this.

-Where direct payment is made to the landlord, a letter confirming the start date of the claim and the amount payable will be sent to them.
+Where direct payment is made to the landlord, a letter confirming the start date of the claim and the amount payable will be sent to you.

 If your tenant is in rent arrears to the equivalent of 8 weeks or more please contact us as we may be able to pay their Local Housing Allowance directly to you.

-Benefit is normally paid if the tenant has not occupied, or has left, the property, even if rent is due to be paid.
+Benefit is not normally paid if the tenant has not occupied, or has left the property, even if rent is due to be paid.

 Information relating to a tenant's claim